 If your primary goal is leading outdoor trips, this may not be the internship for you – if your primary goal is changing the world and outdoor trips are a bonus, you’re in the right place.

 Our summer guiding internships are full-time, hands on work with at-risk youth in an outdoor environment.
-You’ll be helping lead rock climbing, whitewater rafting, stand-up paddleboarding, and mountain biking trips as well as working with students at our indoor rock climbing facility.
+You’ll be helping lead rock climbing, stand-up paddleboarding, mountain biking, and backpacking trips as well as working with students at our coffee shop, Mountain Goat, to mentor them individually.

 Every summer intern will guide four to five trips per week, which includes indoor and outdoor rock climbing, stand-up paddle boarding, mountain biking, and backpacking trips.
-Interns will also be responsible for taking care of gear, preparing food, transportation, guiding trips, and teaching various Bible lessons.
+Interns will also be responsible for taking care of gear, preparing food, transportation, guiding trips, mentoring a student, and teaching various Bible lessons.
 All interns will definitely be responsible for building relationships with the youth on our trips.
 Outside of fieldwork interns will also have responsibilities around the office.
-These responsibilities may include trip photograph organization, cleaning and maintaining office building and climbing gym, administrative assistance, and writing stories from unique experiences on trips.
+These responsibilities may include trip photograph organization, cleaning and maintaining office area/gear hub, administrative assistance, and writing stories from unique experiences on trips.